 Boards must inform staff members that the 60-month limit excludes parents enrolled in secondary education (such as high school or a high school equivalent).

-D-101.d: Making Progress toward Successful Completion of the Job Training or Educational Program
+D-101.e: Making Progress toward Successful Completion of the Job Training or Educational Program

-Only at the 12-month eligibility redetermination, Boards must determine whether the parent is meeting the definition of “attending a job training or educational program,” as described in .
+Only at the 12-month eligibility redetermination, Boards must determine whether the parent is meeting the definition of “attending a job training or educational program,” as described in A-100.

 Rule Reference: §809.2(1)